cobaltians/plugins/Webservices/README.md

 * storedValueForKey takes the storageKey string as parameter and returns the data from somewhere

 if data or storageKey is null, those functions are not called by the Cobalt plugin

+**clearStorage**

+If you want to clear storage cache you can call this on the web side

+    cobalt.ws.clearStorage()

+This is what is sent underneath to the native plugin

+    { type : "plugin", name : "webservices", action : "clearStorage"}

+And, if you changed things in "storeValue" and "storedValueForKey", override the clearStorage method on the native side for your own storage location.

 **handleError**

 This method on the native side is overridable to change the way errors are handled.